Tikam02/DevOps-Guide/Servers/firewalls.md

 **Few useful commands**:

+  > Change the port number (here 22, 8 and 25), I.P. ( here 192.168.2.100 or 192.168.2.100 ), protocol and services (here TCP, UDP and SSH) according to your requirement.

   - `$ sudo ufw allow 22` can be used to allow traffic on port 22.
   - `$ sudo ufw deny 22` can be used to deny traffic on port 22.
-  - `$ sudo ufw deny 22/tcp` can be used to deny traffic and tcp protocol on port 22, same goes for `allow`.
+  - `$ sudo ufw deny 22/tcp` can be used to deny traffic and TCP protocol on port 22, same goes for `allow`.
   - `$ sudo ufw allow ssh` can be used to allow ssh traffic.
 This is done by defining a rule using a service and ufw will run against `/etc/services`.
 Same applies for `deny`
   - `$ sudo ufw allow ssh/tcp` can be used to add protocols on top of services.
   - `$ sudo ufw deny from 192.168.2.100/8 to 192.168.2.101 port 25`, this will deny 192.168.2.100 from gaining access (through any port) to 192.168.2.101's port 25.
   - `$ sudo ufw limit 80/tcp` can be used to limit connections to that port.

   > ufw will not work if iptables is enabled.

 ---